partikelir/technocrat/readme.md

 # PENDRELL

 Pendrell is a minimal yet fully-featured WordPress theme.
 It features beautiful, legible typesetting alongside big, bold imagery.
 Use it for long-form journalism, photo-blogging, and more--but be prepared to dive into the code!
 Pendrell is something of a hacker theme; there is no options page, theme customizer, or bloat, and you won't find it in the WordPress theme repository.
-Instead, what you get is a powerful WordPress hacker theme [built with the goodness of Sass, Bower, and Gulp](https://github.com/synapticism/wordpress-gulp-bower-sass).
+Instead, what you get is a highly optimized and surprisingly powerful theme [built with the goodness of Sass, Bower, and Gulp](https://github.com/synapticism/wordpress-gulp-bower-sass).

 Pendrell is built with [Ubik](https://github.com/synapticism/ubik), my suite of WordPress components.
+All necessary components are integrated into Pendrell during the build process; no extra plugins need to be installed.

 ![Pendrell example screenshot](/dist/pendrell/screenshot.png "Pendrell example screenshot")